Ulverston – Another Fine Town:

 His former home can be still be seen a short walk away from the town centre.

-A bronze statue of the comedy duo stands outside the Coronation Hall where visitors make a beeline to have a selfie taken with the comedy legends.
+Additionally, a bronze statue of the comedy duo stands outside the Coronation Hall where visitors make a beeline to have a selfie taken with the comedy legends.

 On show are artefacts and objects belonging to the comedy duo.